Cluster management

 Usually, a better solution is to scale horizontally by adding worker nodes to the cluster.
 This solution is more flexible and allows to add and remove processing capabilities when needed.
 A common use case is the initial historical scan.
 If you have a lot of repositories, adding more CPUs can speed up this process a lot.

-- Connect with SSH to your other node and run your command.
+- Connect with SSH to your other node.